chevere/docs/architecture/exceptions.md

 Provide rich messages with plenty context for the event, like arguments, how exactly the event was triggered, paths or any additional context.
 It is encouraged to provide a *hint* for the developer dealing with the situation.

-> 🧔 Assume that YOU will deal with the event.
+> 🧔 Assume that you will deal with the event.
 Make sure to make happy your future self.

 ```php
 <?php